 Picture of guttate psoriasis.
 Red drop-like lesions are found on the skin.
 Image courtesy of Hon Pak, MD.

 A close-up view of guttate psoriasis.
 Notice the salmon-pink (red) drop-like lesions.
 Fine scales can be seen on the lesions.
 These scales are much finer than those associated with plaque psoriasis.
 Image courtesy of Hon Pak, MD.

 The guttate form of psoriasis is the second most common form of psoriasis.
 About 2% of those with psoriasis have the guttate type.
 This type of psoriasis is more common in children and adults younger than 30 years of age.

-The trigger to the disease is often a streptococcal (bacterial) throat infection.
-The eruption of the lesions on the skin usually occurs at two to three weeks after the person has strep throat.
-The outbreak can go away and not return.
-Outbreaks may also go away but return with repeated episodes of strep throat, particularly if the person is a strep carrier (always carries streptococcal bacteria in his respiratory system).
+The trigger to the disease is often a streptococcal bacterial throat infection.
+The eruption of the lesions on the skin usually occurs two to three weeks after a streptococcal sore throat.
+Outbreaks may resolve only to return with the next strep throat.

 Must Read Articles Related to Types of Psoriasis

 The eMedicineHealth doctors ask about Types of Psoriasis:

 Types of Psoriasis - Experience